Mott Street: Little Hong Kong/Guangdong

-This portion of Chinatown along with the rest of the western portion of Chinatown still continues to be the main center of the Cantonese community since the beginning of Chinatown and the main Chinese business commercial district for the whole Chinatown neighborhood or known as the unofficial center of Chinatown.
-The western portion of Chinatown is also what was the original size and historic part of Manhattan's Chinatown or known as the Old Chinatown of Manhattan until the eastern part of Chinatown just east of the Bowery became more fully developed due to the influx of Fuzhou immigrants during the 1980s-90s primarily on the East Broadway and Eldridge Street portion, which became the new Chinatown.
-The Bowery, which once served as the borderline of Chinatown is now the divider between the Cantonese Chinatown to the west and Fuzhou Chinatown to the east.
+This portion of Chinatown along with the rest of the western portion of Chinatown continues to be the center of the Cantonese community in New York City and the main Chinese commercial business district for the Chinatown neighborhood.
+The western portion of Chinatown is historically the oldest, original section of Manhattan's Chinatown, sometimes known as the Old Chinatown of Manhattan.
+The eastern part of Chinatown, east of the Bowery, became more fully developed due to the influx of Fuzhou immigrants during the 1980s-90s, primarily on the East Broadway and Eldridge Street portion, and together they became the new Chinatown.
+The Bowery, which once served as the eastern border of Chinatown, is now the divider between the Cantonese Chinatown to the west and Fuzhou Chinatown to the east.

-It continues to be a business district catering to not only the Cantonese customers of the Lower East Side, but also to Cantonese people that reside in more affluent places that are also important customers to Chinatown's businesses.
-The western portion of Chinatown is also a Little Hong Kong (小香港 siu2 hoeng1 gong2), which was a name that was used at one point to describe Manhattan's Chinatown when the Hong Kong immigrants were pouring into the Chinatown neighborhood and even though not all the Cantonese immigrants are from Hong Kong, this portion of Chinatown has strong Cantonese characteristics, especially with Standard Cantonese language, which is spoken in Hong Kong and Guangzhou, China being used widely.

-A new branch of New York Mart opened up in August 2011 on Mott Street, although in the late 2010s, it was renamed to IFresh Supermarket.
+A new branch of New York Mart opened up in August 2011 on Mott Street, although in the late 2010s, it was renamed to iFresh Supermarket.
 Just a block away from New York Mart is a Hong Kong Supermarket located on the corner of Elizabeth and Hester Streets.
 These two supermarkets are among the largest Cantonese supermarkets in Chinatown.

 The historic core of the Cantonese Chinatown was bounded by Pell, Mott, Doyer, and Bayard Streets below Canal Street.
 The latter separated Little Italy to the north and Chinatown to the south from the 1800s until the 1950s.
 After 1965, newer Cantonese-speaking immigrants expanded the Cantonese Chinatown north to Broome and Kenmare Streets.